giantswarm/fmt/kubernetes/annotations_and_labels.md

 - Names should consist of lowercase letters, numbers, dashes and at most one slash (this is enforced by the Kubernetes API).
+- Company specific annotations and labels should be prefixed with `giantswarm.io/`.
+E.g `giantswarm.io/cluster-id`.
 - Operator specific annotations and labels should be prefixed with `OPERATOR_REPO.giantswarm.io/`.
 E.g.
   `endpoint-operator.giantswarm.io/service`.